Dating App Crime: New Study Warns Sex Crimes on the Rise

 - If you get a bad vibe from your date, trust your gut and get out of the situation immediately.

 With these tips in mind, you can protect yourself against predators and scammers that use online dating and dating apps to target unsuspecting victims.
-For more info and tips on how to stay safe while using online dating and dating apps check out our guide on online dating.
+For more info and tips on how to stay safe while using online dating and dating apps check out our guide on safe online dating.